Medial Tibial Stress Syndrome (Shin Splints): Causes, Symptoms & Recovery Through Movement

 - 3 min read

-In this blog, we’ll break down what causes MTSS, how to identify it, and most importantly, what you can do to recover and stay injury-free through smart rehab and movement strategies.
+In this blog, we’ll break down what causes MTSS, how to identify it, and most importantly, what you can do to recover and stay injury-free through targeted rehab, movement strategies, and Myotherapy support.

 What is MTSS?

-MTSS is an overuse injury that affects the inner border of the tibia (shin bone).
-It’s typically the result of repetitive stress or load that exceeds the body’s capacity to adapt, often made worse by poor biomechanics, training errors, or insufficient recovery.
+MTSS is an overuse injury affecting the inner border of the tibia, or shin bone.
+It typically develops when repetitive stress or load exceeds the body’s capacity to adapt.
+Poor biomechanics, rapid training increases, and insufficient recovery all make MTSS more likely.

 Causes of MTSS

-Overuse or rapid increases in training load (e.g. sudden jump in running distance or frequency)
+Overuse or rapid increases in training load, such as sudden jumps in running distance or frequency

-Poor foot mechanics- flat feet, overpronation, or lack of shock absorption
+Poor foot mechanics including flat feet, overpronation, or lack of shock absorption

-Weakness or tightness in the lower leg muscles, especially the soleus, tibialis posterior, and foot intrinsics
+Weak or tight lower leg muscles, particularly the soleus, tibialis posterior, and foot intrinsics

-Hard training surfaces- concrete or asphalt increase ground reaction forces
+Hard training surfaces like concrete or asphalt increasing ground reaction forces

-Inadequate footwear- old, unsupportive, or inappropriate for your foot type
+Inadequate footwear that is old, unsupportive, or not suited to your foot type

 Common Symptoms

-Dull, aching pain along the inner side of the tibia, often the lower two-thirds
+Dull, aching pain along the inner shin, often affecting the lower two-thirds

-In early stages, pain may ease with warm-up but worsens post-activity
+Pain that may ease during warm-up but worsens post-activity

-In more chronic cases, pain can persist even at rest
+In chronic cases, shin pain may persist even at rest

 Rehabilitation Plan: Restore, Rebuild, Prevent

-A successful rehab plan for MTSS should reduce pain, correct imbalances, and gradually reintroduce loading to build tolerance.
+A structured rehab plan for MTSS aims to reduce pain, correct imbalances, and gradually reintroduce load to build tolerance and prevent recurrence.

 Phase 1: Settle the Symptoms